Amalia de Llano

-Amalia de Llano (29 April 1822 – 6 July 1874) was a Spanish countess and writer.
+Amalia de Llano, Countess of Vilches, Viscountess of La Cervanta (29 April 1822 – 6 July 1874) was a Spanish countess and writer.
 She was an important figure in the cultural life of Madrid in the 19th century.
 She was also, by marriage, Countess of Vilches and Viscountess of La Cervanta.

 Biography

 Amalia de Llano was the daughter of Ramón de Llano y Chávarri and Pilar Dotres y Gibert; she was born in 1822, in Barcelona, into a wealthy family of the commercial bourgeoisie.
 After the death of her father, her mother married Francisco Falcó y Valcárcel, IX Marquis of Almonacid de los Oteros.
 This connection meant for the family the opening to life in aristocratic circles.

 Amalia was married on 12 October 1839 to Gonzalo Vilches y Parga (1808–1879).
 The couple had two children: